coinsweats/boomerbot/README.md

-BoomerBot collects a bunch of handy info and sends it to a printer so that you can save your tired eyes a little bit of screentime in the morning.
+BoomerBot collects a bunch of handy info and sends it to a printer, saving your tired eyes a bit of screentime.

 make sure to chmod +x bb.sh bbp.sh